 on Nov 17, 2018

 I suppose everyone, at one time or another in life, faces that problem I call the Goliath.
 It is a problem that seems to be the only obstacle to experiencing happiness and achieving our dreams.
-"If only we could overcome this problem," we think, "then life would be a piece of cake."
+"If only I could overcome this problem," we think, "then life would be a piece of cake."

-The problem I refer to as Goliath could be an illness, financial constraints, confusion of mind, difficulty in understanding a subject at school or having to deal with a difficult person at home or at workplace.
+The problem I refer to as the Goliath could be an illness, financial constraints, confusion of mind, difficulty in understanding a subject at school or having to deal with a difficult person at home or at workplace.